theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - E. None of the above changes will make the code compile

 ### A4.
+A, B. Adding the variable at line 2 makes `result` an instance variable.
+Since instance variables are in scope for the entire life of the object, option A is correct.
+Option B is correct because adding the variable at line 4 makes `result` a local variable with a scope if the whole method.
+Adding the variable at line 6 makes `result` a local variable with a scope of lines 6-7.
+Since it is out of scope on line 8, the `println` does not compile and option C is incorrect.
+Adding the variable at line 9 makes `result` a local varable with a scope of line 9 and 10.
+Since line 8 is before the declaration, it does not compile and option D is incorrect.
+Finally, option E is incorrect because the code can be made to compile.

 ### Q5.
 Give the following classes, which of the followin can independently replace `INSERT IMPORTS HERE` to make the code compile?
 (Choose all the apply)
 ```java